Dollar on defensive as risk sentiment recovers amid retreat in U.S. yields; Aussie gains

-TOKYO (Reuters) - The safe-haven U.S. dollar remained broadly weaker on Wednesday as Treasury yields continued to retreat, restoring some calm to global markets and reigniting demand for riskier assets.
+TOKYO (Reuters) - The safe-haven U.S. dollar remained broadly weaker on Wednesday as Treasury yields retreated further, restoring some calm to global markets and reigniting demand for riskier assets.

 Commodity-linked currencies including the Australian dollar and the Norwegian krone held on to sizeable two-day advances.

-The lower U.S. yields also sapped some of the dollar’s allure among fellow low-yielding currencies, with the yen and Swiss franc bouncing off multi-month lows.
+The lower U.S. bond yields also sapped some of the dollar’s allure among fellow low-yielding currencies, with the yen and Swiss franc bouncing off multi-month lows overnight.

-Bonds have been at the centre of a storm in financial markets in recent weeks, following a dramatic jump in yields globally – but led by Treasuries – in defiance of central bankers’ insistence on patience in normalizing monetary policy as economies recover from the COVID-19 pandemic.
-Global stocks were knocked from near record highs, and commodities prices wobbled.
+Bonds have been at the centre of a storm in financial markets in recent weeks, following a dramatic jump in yields globally – but led by Treasuries – in defiance of central bankers’ insistence on patience in normalising monetary policy as economies recover from the COVID-19 pandemic.
+Global stocks were knocked from near record highs, and prices of commodities wobbled.

-Fiscal stimulus has fueled market expectations for a rapid recovery, with President Joe Biden close to passing a $1.9 trillion spending package.
+Fiscal stimulus has fuelled market expectations for a rapid recovery, with President Joe Biden close to passing a $1.9 trillion spending package.

 An index of the dollar against six of its major peers was little changed early in the Asian session Wednesday, after dropping back from a nearly one-month high overnight.

-The Aussie rose 0.1% to $0.7824, following gains of about 0.7% the previous two days.
-The currency got additional support from gross domestic product data that topped analyst forecasts.
+The Aussie rose slightly to $0.7820, building on gains of about 0.7% the previous two days, after data showed the Australian economy grew much faster than expected in the fourth quarter.

-The krone traded mostly flat after advancing about 1% in each of the past two sessions.
+The krone traded mostly flat at 8.4684 per dollar after advancing about 1% in each of the past two sessions.

 “Risk sentiment dynamics are the key driver of currencies in general right now,” said Shinichiro Kadota, senior currency strategist at Barclays Capital in Tokyo.